How to Select a Competent Cultural Diversity Professional

 What is Difference Between the CDP & CDE Credentials?

 The DELA Certified Diversity Executive (CDE) provides credentials for those in higher level leadership roles, such as Vice President of Diversity, Chief Diversity Officer, and Diversity Executive.
-A CDE practitioner is expected to be a strategist and work closely with the leader and leadership team in promoting inclusion.
-The CDP is a good choice for those interested in serving as an independent or in-house consultant with at least some training responsibilities.
+A CDE practitioner is expected to be a strategist, has considerable independence, and works closely with the leader and leadership team in promoting inclusion.
+The CDP is also a good choice for those interested in serving as an independent or in-house consultant with at least some training responsibilities.

 Who is in Charge of the Diversity Executive Leadership Academy?

-Dr. Billy Vaughn, CDT CDP CDE is the founder and director.
+Dr. Billy Vaughn, CDT CDP CDE is the founder and executive director.
 The video below shows a sample of his teaching skills.
-He goal is to foster instructors that deliver the best training for adult learners.
+DElA faculty are selected based on their ability to deliver the best training for adult learners.

 Are the Diversity Certification Programs Accredited?

-The quality of a diversity certification program today reflects what past customers have shared aout their experience.
+The quality of a diversity certification program today reflects are mostl reflected in past customers evaluations based on their experience.
 Their reviews seldom tell us about the program strengths, weaknesses, or relevance to the practitioner needs.
 Some programs emphasize training that prepares participants for passing an examination.
-Others focus primarily on classroom learning, and there are also blended learning formats.
+Others focus primarily on classroom learning, and there are also blended classroom and distance learning formats.
 Please check out the Diversity Officer Magazine article, Selecting a Diversity Professional Credentialing Program, for a review of programs: